“The sandpit”. Evert Lundquist (1955).

 Yet, if the fairytale is read through the lens of complementation it has a very important message to convey.
 The story involves a virgin sacrifice: the worldly realm gives up something of immense value and returns it to the heavenly sphere.
 It is a theme that runs like an underground stream through history, equal to the Gnostic and alchemical myth.
 If the kingdom is the ailing unconscious, and the riches that are recovered derive not from the unconscious, but from the worldly realm, then it awakens us to the insight that we must contribute to the redemption of the divine principle.
 A sacrifice of the conscious principle must take place.
 It will lead to the reconstitution of the divine goddess.

 Moreover, the “obverse” perspective of complementation allows us to better understand the fairytale.
 For instance, the elderly sons are finally executed by the king.
 We know that the demise of the archetype coincides with conscious integration (cf. Winther, 2009, here).
-Analogously, the elderly sons are captivated by the worldly temptations, and they are unable to continue on their quest.
+Analogously, the elderly sons are captivated by the worldly temptations, and are unable to continue on their quest.
 Thus, they have precipitated their own downfall.
 How else can the death of an archetype, or a god, be understood?
 It must be understood in terms of integration.
 This tragic fate is evaded by the hero, and he accomplishes its very opposite.
-He is victorious in accomplishing his own return, but also the return of the Porcelain Maiden.
+Like the Christ, he is victorious in accomplishing his own return, but also the return of the Porcelain Maiden.
 Elsewhere, I have suggested that the Christ achieved the redemption of the Holy Spirit (Winther, 2017, here).

 In the fairytale, the hero’s achievement depends on his own sacrifice.
 It means that he takes upon himself the sins of the others, including his brothers.
 Thus, their divine stature is restored (temporarily), providing them with a ticket back to the royal court.
 Yet, since the hero has taken the sin of his fellow beings upon his shoulders, he is himself confined in the worldly realm, which is why he dons the clothes of a lowly Breton.
 Thus, the hero finds himself in the same situation as the lowly man from Nazareth.
 Yet, it is within his powers to bring about his own resurrection.
 With the aid of the little hare, he makes his return to the father.

 M-L von Franz’s fairytale interpretations are, on the whole, highly competent.
 Yet, certain elements of them ought to be revised according to the principle of complementation.
-They contain much more of Gnostic redemption and rather less of Christian incarnation than we would expect.
-It has to do with the fact that the fairytales represent an undercurrent of our culture.
+Fairytales contain much more of Gnostic redemption and rather less of Christian incarnation than we would expect.
+It has to do with the fact that they represent an undercurrent of our culture.
 They blaspheme against our conscious mores and they are, in essence, scandalous.
-Von Franz emphasizes this in her interpretation of the witch as the dark aspect of mother nature.
+Von Franz emphasizes this in her interpretation of the witch as the dark aspect of Mother Nature.

 © Mats Winther, 2014.

 1. Integration.
 Integration is the process whereby the unconscious is assimilated to the conscious personality.
-In theory, it leads to a development of personality that makes it more complete and more in tune with instinct as well as the spiritual aspects of personality.
+In theory, it leads to a development of personality.
+It makes personality more complete and more in tune with instinct as well as the spiritual aspects of life.
 Repression often has neurotic consequences.
 Integration of unconscious complexes may therefore have a healing effect.
 In Jungian psychology, the process of integration is central to the concept of individuation, which is the developmental path of personality throughout life.

 Complementation in the psychological sense is analogous to the above.
 In the sense of colour theory, the colour of the unconscious acquires a better vibrancy.
 The unconscious, which has been exhausted, is being reimbursed in this way.
 It serves the purpose of obtaining “restitution”, from the perspective of the unconscious.
 In the history of religion, it comes to expression as sacrificial ritual, which serves to furnish the gods with divine lifeblood.
 In psychological terms, complementation leads to the “reconfiguration” of the unconscious archetype, similar to the rebirth of the deity in Greek mythology.
 Complementation is connected with reclusiveness on part of the conscious ego.
 For a better understanding of this concept, see my writings elsewhere, such as ‘Critique of Individuation’ (here).

 3. The primordial sacrifice of Dionysos.
 As a result of seeing his own reflection in the mirror (signifying conscious awareness), Dionysos was torn apart by the Titans.
 When Zeus found that the Titans had devoured his son, he incinerated the evil giants by striking them with a lightning-bolt.
 The ashes became the raw material of the world.
-However, the divine spirit was also scattered in the world, because the ashes of the Titans contained the fragments of Dionysos.
-It is formally the same myth as occurs in Gnosticism, lurianic Kabbalah, and alchemy.
+However, as the ashes of the Titans contained the fragments of Dionysos, the divine spirit was also scattered in the world.
+It is formally the same myth as occurs in Gnosticism, Lurianic Kabbalah, and alchemy.
 Dionysos resembles the alchemical Mercurius, since they both lie embedded in matter.
-They slowly undergo incubation and resurrect.
+They slowly undergo incubation and eventually resurrect.
 Both are ambivalent deities who may invoke madness.
 Dionysos was called the “twice-born”, because Zeus sewed the remnants of Dionysos (his heart, according to some) into his thigh, which served as a womb.
 The process of incubation, leading to the resurrection of the god, is an apt symbol of complementation.

 Franz, M-L von (1980).
 The Psychological Meaning of Redemption Motifs in Fairytales.
 Inner City Books.